 CHAPTER 4

 Suitcase, box, lamp.
 Crutches.
-In Leandro’s car, there was Joel with everything he had on his way to live off someone else’s kindness.
-His friend’s aunt’s, in this case.
-The only thing left was for him to accept with the apathy of those who have given up on the world.
-But there was this anger, physical.
+There was Joel with everything he owned, riding in Leandro’s car on his way to live off someone else’s kindness.
+His friend’s aunt’s, to be specific .
+He was supposed to accept it with the apathy of those who have given up on the world.
+But there was this anger, something tangible.
 He could almost chew it.

 Had it not been for the kindness of others, he would be on the street.
 Or in a shelter, lying on a mattress wrapped in plastic.
-Some other old man next to him, asking Joel his name.
+An old man next to him, asking his name.
 Forty times.
-Rotting in a room reeking of athlete’s foot and dandruff, a sadistic nurse serving dinner only after the soup’s gone cold.
+Rotting in a room reeking of dandruff and athlete’s foot, a sadistic nurse waiting until the soup’s gone cold to serve dinner.

 Leandro smiles.
 Joel smiles back.
 Did it hurt?

-One day you’re playing god at some fancy bar, the next you’re a cripple living off favors.
+One day you’re playing god at a bar, the next you’re a cripple living off favors.
 With someone’s aunt.

 “You’re quiet, Joel.”

-“I don’t feel great.”
+“I am all right.”

 One day you’re jangling the keys to a new home before your wife, the next you don’t have two bucks for the kid scrubbing the windshield.
 On your way to live with somebody’s aunt.